-- Understand the difference between pre-mRNA and mRNA
+- Understand the difference between pre-RNA and pre-mRNA

 After transcription, eukaryotic pre-mRNAs must undergo several processing steps before they can be translated.
 Eukaryotic (and prokaryotic) tRNAs and rRNAs also undergo processing before they can function as components in the protein synthesis machinery.

 The eukaryotic pre-mRNA undergoes extensive processing before it is ready to be translated.
 The additional steps involved in eukaryotic mRNA maturation create a molecule with a much longer half-life than a prokaryotic mRNA.
 Eukaryotic mRNAs last for several hours, whereas the typical E. coli mRNA lasts no more than five seconds.

 The three most important steps of pre-mRNA processing are the addition of stabilizing and signaling factors at the 5′ and 3′ ends of the molecule, and the removal of intervening sequences that do not specify the appropriate amino acids.

 A cap is added to the 5′ end of the growing transcript by a phosphate linkage.
 This addition protects the mRNA from degradation.
 In addition, factors involved in protein synthesis recognize the cap to help initiate translation by ribosomes.

 3′ Poly-A Tail

 Once elongation is complete, an enzyme called poly-A polymerase adds a string of approximately 200 A residues, called the poly-A tail to the pre-mRNA.
 This modification further protects the pre-mRNA from degradation and signals the export of the cellular factors that the transcript needs to the cytoplasm.